whamchris/libstats/README.md

 		Require all granted
 	</Directory>

 If the contents of libstats is not on the server, put it on there now.
-Move the contents to your Apache web folder (i.e. /var/www/html)
+Move the contents to your web root directory (i.e. /var/www/html)

 Enter mysql to create your database: